 I'm Azu, a multidisciplinary designer, researcher, and artist.
 An always curious, highly empathetic, and compulsive maker, I believe that following a human-centered design process is the backbone to experiences that have an impact on individual, societal, and global scales.
 I'm looking for new, meaty problems to solve beginning Summer 2018 and beyond, if you know of please write me: hola [at] azuroma [dot] com.

-At the moment I'm thesis-ing hard in the MFA in Interaction Design at the School of Visual Arts and exploring ways to facilitate conversations in the End-of-Life space.
-I am also searching for opportunities starting Summer 2018 and beyond, if you know of any let's talk.
+Currently, I'm completing an MFA in Interaction Design at the School of Visual Arts where I'm exploring ways to facilitate dialogue in the End-of-Life space.

-Before attending SVA, I taught Print and Design Narrative at Loyola University New Orleans, worked with clients as a freelance print designer, exhibited as a visual artist, and served on the board for AIGA New Orleans.
-I hold a BA in Graphic Design, BA in Sociology, and a BA in Communications.
+Previously, I taught Design and Narrative at Loyola University New Orleans, worked with clients as a visual designer, presented artwork at SCOPE Miami, and served on the board for AIGA New Orleans.
+I've earned a BA in Graphic Design, a BA in Sociology, and a BA in Film, Theatre, and Communications.

 I nerd out over speculative design, design for social impact, design ethics, and systems thinking.